-- 1. Log into your switch management page (see "Access your switch management page" on page 7). - 2.
+- 1. Log into your switch management page (see "Access your switch management page" on page 11). - 2.
 Click on RMON and click on Event. - 3.
 Review the settings. - Index: This parameter specifies the ID number of the new group.
 The range is 1 to 65535. - Description: This parameter specifies a text description of the event that you are configuring. - Type: This parameter specifies where to log the event when it occurs.
-The choices are to log a message in the event log of the Switch, send an SNMP trap to the SNMP NMS software, or both. - Community: This parameter specifies the community where you want to send the SNMP trap. - Owner: This parameter is used to identify the person who created an entry.
+The choices are to log a message in the event log of the Switch, send an SNMP trap to the SNMP NMS software, or both. - Owner: This parameter is used to identify the person who created an entry.
 It is primarily intended for switches that are managed by more than one person, and is an optional field.